4/5

 What humor style characterizes you most?

-The HSQ test (Humor Styles Questionnaire by Rod A. Martin and Patricia Doris) is one of the first instruments of its kind and is designed to explore the usage of different types or styles of humor preferred by an individual.
+The HSQ test (Humor Styles Questionnaire by Rod A. Martin and Patricia Puhlik-Doris) is one of the first instruments of its kind and is designed to explore the usage of different types or styles of humor preferred by an individual.
 The test measures two positive and two negative aspects of humor: Affiliative humor, Self-enhancing humor, Aggressive humor, and Self-defeating humor.

 The following is the list of statements describing the different ways humor is perceived.